mseminatore/TeslaJS/README.md

 getPaintColor(vehicle) | returns the paint color as a string from vehicle object

 **NodeJS Callback (nodeback) style API calls for a given vehicle id**

+> Promise-based versions have the suffix Async appended.

 Function | Description
 -------- | -----------
-chargeState() | retrieve the charge_state data
-chargeStandard() | set the charge limit to 90% chargeMaxRange() | sets the charge limit to 100%
+cancelSoftwareUpdate() | cancels a previously scheduled software update chargeState() | retrieve the charge_state data chargeStandard() | set the charge limit to 90% chargeMaxRange() | sets the charge limit to 100%